command-line-interface-pages/site.github.io/content/guides.md

 prepended with `\n` character like
 `A C# compiler\nhttps://learn.microsoft.com/en-us/dotnet/csharp/language-reference/compiler-options/`.

+### Additional properties

+Deny additional properties by default, unless it contradicts data format.
+For instance Hugo site config can contain theme-specific options and as there are numerous themes it's nearly impossible to present them all in a JSON schema.
+As a result it's more efficient just to leave ability to add not mentioned keys while providing IntelliSence for the common Hugo settings.

 ## Choosing language

 - For continues integration and deployment use Bash (at least 5th).